Ward No. 119, Kolkata Municipal Corporation: History

 Post-independence developments saw the introduction of adult franchise in municipal elections in 1962.
 The number of wards increased from 75 to 100.
 Tollygunge was merged with Kolkata in 1953.
-The Calcutta Municipal Corporation Act 1980, which came into effect in 1984, extended the boundaries of Kolkata by including South Suburban, Garden Reach and Jadavpur municipalities in Kolkata.
+The Calcutta Municipal Corporation Act 1980, which came into effect in 1984, extended the boundaries of Kolkata by incorporating South Suburban, Garden Reach and Jadavpur municipalities into it.
 With the addition of Joka to Kolkata, the number of wards rose to 144.

 Geography

 Ward No. 119 is bordered on the north by New Alipore Block K; on the east by Joy Krishna Paul Road, Sahapur Main Road and Barikpara Road; on the south by Roy Bahadur A.C.Roy Road; and on the west by Diamond Harbour Road.

 The ward is served by Behala police station of Kolkata Police.

 Behala Women police station covers all police districts under the jurisdiction of the South West Division, i.e. Sarsuna, Taratala, Behala, Parnasree, Thakurpukur and Haridevpur.